timoxley/node-xmlrpc-multicall/README.md

 [![build status](https://secure.travis-ci.org/timoxley/node-xmlrpc-multicall.png)](http://travis-ci.org/timoxley/node-xmlrpc-multicall)

-`system.multicall` simply allows you to send batch commands to an xml-rpc server.
-It returns the results as an array.
+`system.multicall` simply allows you to send a batch commands to an xml-rpc server.
+It returns the results of each command in an array in the same order they were called.
+Each result is an array of result values or a standard xml-rpc error object.

 ```js
 var xmlrpc = require('xmlrpc')